 We can’t stress this enough but you’re consistently judged during the interview.
-Subconsciously if you’re nervous, your body would initiate some response which could seem mundane to you but will be picked up by the executives.
-For example, when a candidate covers his mouth, fidgets or touches the hair/face repeatedly, it shows the lack of confidence.
+Subconsciously if you’re nervous, your body would initiate some response that could seem mundane to you but will be picked up by the executives.
+For example, when a candidate covers his mouth, fidgets, or touches the hair/face repeatedly, it shows a lack of confidence.
 If you’re not confident of your presentation, it can be arduous to convince them otherwise.
 Take special care about the small signs and make sure that you don’t overdo them.

 6. Perform your interview and prepare questions